Clare Senior Hurling Championship: Early rounds

 Fixtures in the opening rounds of the championship are usually played at a neutral venue that is deemed halfway between the participating teams.
-Some of the more common venues include O'Garney Park in Sixmilebridge, Dr Daly Park in Tulla, and Shannon.
+Some of the more common venues include Broadford GAA Grounds, Clarecastle GAA Grounds, Fr.
+Murphy Memorial Park, Gurteen, O'Garney Park, Páirc an Dálaigh and Wolfe Tones GAA Grounds.
 Cusack Park in Ennis also hosts several double-headers in the early rounds of the championship.